-The Travis Air Force Base, California, Bioenvironmental Engineering Flight's goal is to ensure the Travis community is provided a reliable drinking water supply and we are pleased to present to you this 2016 drinking water quality report.
-This report is a snapshot of last year's water quality and it includes a summary about the water provided to Travis, where it came from, what it contained and how it compares to California standards.
+The Travis Air Force Base, California, Bioenvironmental Engineering Flight's goal is to ensure the Travis community is provided a reliable drinking water supply and we are pleased to present to you this 2017 drinking water quality report.
+This report is a snapshot of last year's water quality and it includes a summary about the water provided to Travis, where it came from, what it contained and how it compares with primary and secondary standards established by the State Water Resources Control Board and the U.S. Environmental Protection Agency (USEPA).
+Primary standards are health related standards whereas secondary standards relate to consumer acceptance of the water supply and govern qualities such as taste, odor and color.